Germany's Scholz ready to hold confidence vote this year – DW – 11/10/2024

 'A nasty game' was being played out as coalition collapsed, says Scholz

-"I did not provoke it," Scholz told public broadcaster ARD, saying that he fought until the end to keep the three-party constellation of Social Democrats (SPD), Greens and Free Democrats (FDP) together, but that it was ultimately impossible.
+"I did not provoke it," Scholz said, adding that he fought until the end to keep the three-party constellation of Social Democrats (SPD), Greens and Free Democrats (FDP) together, but that it was ultimately impossible.

 "I put up with the fact that I kept putting on a good face for the sake of compromise and cooperation, sometimes even playing a pretty nasty game.
 But when it's over, it over," Scholz said.